Next: , Previous: term_io, Up: Top

 % Data to be enclosed in `<![CDATA[' and `]]>' tags.

-% The string may not contain the substring "]]>".
+% The string may not contain "]]>" as a substring.

-% If it does then invalid XML will be generated.
+% If it does, then the generated XML will be invalid.

 ; comment(string)